Aristotle: Medieval Western Europe

 With the loss of the study of ancient Greek in the early medieval Latin West, Aristotle was practically unknown there from c.
-CE 600 to c.
+AD 600 to c.
 1100 except through the Latin translation of the Organon made by Boethius.
 In the twelfth and thirteenth centuries, interest in Aristotle revived and Latin Christians had translations made, both from Arabic translations, such as those by Gerard of Cremona, and from the original Greek, such as those by James of Venice and William of Moerbeke.

 After the scholastic Thomas Aquinas wrote his Summa Theologica, working from Moerbeke's translations and calling Aristotle "The Philosopher", the demand for Aristotle's writings grew, and the Greek manuscripts returned to the West, stimulating a revival of Aristotelianism in Europe that continued into the Renaissance.
 These thinkers blended Aristotelian philosophy with Christianity, bringing the thought of Ancient Greece into the Middle Ages.
 Scholars such as Boethius, Peter Abelard, and John Buridan worked on Aristotelian logic.

 According to scholar Roger Theodore Lafferty, Dante built up the philosophy of the Comedy on a foundation of Aristotle, just as the scholastics used Aristotle as the basis for their thinking.
 Dante knew Aristotle directly from Latin translations of his works and indirectly through quotations in the works of Albert Magnus.
 Dante acknowledges Aristotle's influence explicitly in the poem, when Virgil justifies the Inferno's structure by citing the Nicomachean Ethics.
 Dante refers to him as "he / Who is acknowledged Master of those who know".